paulscherrerinstitute/bsread_cpp/Readme.md

 # Overview
-CRLOGIC provides a fast IOC based continuous scan functionality.
-It reads configured hardware resources within a certain time interval and streams out the data via ZMQ.
-All hardware resources to be read out need to reside on the same IOC than the CRLOGIC code is running.
+__bsread__ provides a fast IOC based continuous readout functionality.
+It reads configured channels a configured time interval and streams out the data via ZMQ.
+All channels to be read out need to reside on the same IOC than the __bsread__ code is running.

-Currently following hardware resources are supported:

-  * VME58 - OMS motor card
-  * VME58E - OMS motor card encoder field
-  * MaxV - MaxV motor card
-  * ECM5xx - ECM encoder card
-  * VSC16 - VSC16 Scaler
-  * DCR508 - DCR Scaler
-  * Hy8001Trigger - Hytec 8001 digital out trigger (generates a trigger and reads back the trigger number)
-  * Hy8401 - Hytec ADC
-  * Timestamp - IOC timestamp of readout
-  * Channel - Epics channel on IOC

 The ZMQ message send out for each readout is split in a header and body part.
 The header part contains JSON encoded data containing the __htype__ and the number of (double) __elements__ contained in the body part.
-The body part contains, for each configured readout resource its double value (8 bytes) in BIG_ENDIAN format.
+The body part contains, for each configured channel its double value (8 bytes) in BIG_ENDIAN format.

-The data stream is served in a ZMQ PUB/SUB delivery scheme.
+The data stream is served in a ZMQ PUSH/PULL delivery scheme.

 # Installation
-To configure CRLOGIC on your IOC continue as follows:
+To configure __bsread__ on your IOC continue as follows:

-  * Copy latest _crlogic.template_ file from the CRLOGIC project to your IOC configuration folder
+  * Copy latest _bsread.template_ file from the __bsread__ project to your IOC configuration folder
-  * Create substitution file _crlogic.subs_ for crlogic.template ([Example](doc/EXAMPLE_crlogic.subs))
+  * Create substitution file _bsread.subs_ for bsread.template ([Example](doc/EXAMPLE_bsread.subs))

 	```
-	file crlogic.template {
+	file bsread.template {
 		{
 			P = "YOUR-IOC-CRLOGIC-PREFIX"
 		}